sirclo-solution/slate/source/index.html.md

 ## Get Stocks

-**Summary: This endpoint used to get all stocks from partner connexi**
+Description : This endpoint used to get all stocks from partner system.

 ### HTTP Request